Crystal bases and Newton-Okounkov bodies: A new proof of multiplicativity property of dual canonical basis

-Consider the algebra $\A = \c[G/U]$ of regular functions on the affine homogeneous space $G/U$.
-It can be naturally identified with the algebra of $U$-invariant regular functions on $G$.
-Consider the action of $G \times T$ on $\A$ where $G$ acts from left and $T$ acts from right (since $T$ normalizes $U$, the right action of $T$ on $G/U$ is well-defined).
+Consider the algebra $\A = \c[G/U]$ of regular functions on { the quasi-affine homogeneous space $G/U$}.
+It can be naturally identified with the algebra of $U$-invariant regular functions on $G$ for the right action of $U$ on $G$.
+Consider the action of $G \times T$ on $\A$ where $G$ acts from the left and $T$ acts from the right (since $T$ normalizes $U$, the right action of $T$ on $G/U$ is well-defined).
+One knows that as a $G \times T$-module $\A$ has a decomposition: where $T$ acts on the irreducible representation $V_\lambda^*$ via the character $\lambda$.